Tutorial 1: What Is UX Design?

 - Read through the accompanying text

-- Complete the practical task and send it to us for feedback
+- Complete the practical task

 - Take the interactive quiz and move on to the next tutorial

 So what are we going to do today?